 Luke tries again, cradling his metal hand with his normal one.
 “My father, he cut this off.
 That’s how I lost the lightsaber you have now.”

-Rey blinks in surprise, hand drifting to the weapon in her belt that Luke had insisted she keep for now.
+Rey blinks in surprise, hand drifting to the weapon in her belt that Luke had insisted she keep.
 She is overcome by a sudden sense of history and the knowledge that there is so much of it still unknown to her, things that just don't come up in between everything else that must be talked about and processed.
 There is a whole legacy resting by her side – her legacy, too, and the thought still makes her dizzy.
 She turns Luke’s words over in her head as he hesitates, letting them sink in.

 How horrible, Rey thinks, to be maimed by someone who is supposed to love you.